bevy-cheatbook/bevy-cheatbook/src/introduction.md

 Please file GitHub Issues for any wrong/confusing/misleading information, as well as suggestions for new content you'd like to be added to the book.

+I generally work on the book on my own and ignore pull requests.

 Please do not create PRs.
 Or if you do, be prepared for them to be ignored or closed if I find that they take up too much of my time or don't help me